deeplearning4j/deeplearning4j/word2vec.md

 Andreas Klintberg trained Deeplearning4j's implementation of Word2vec on Swedish, and wrote a [thorough walkthrough on Medium](https://medium.com/@klintcho/training-a-word2vec-model-for-swedish-e14b15be6cb).

 Marketers might seek to establish relationships among products to build a recommendation engine.
 Investigators might analyze a social graph to surface members of a single group, or other relations they might have to location or financial sponsorship.
-The applications are inexhaustible.

 ### <a name="next">Next Steps</a>

-An example of sentiment analysis using [Word2Vec is here](http://deeplearning4j.org/sentiment_analysis_word2vec.html).

 (We are still testing our recent implementation. of Doc2vec.
-A [GLoVE example is here](https://github.com/deeplearning4j/dl4j-0.0.3.3-examples/blob/master/src/main/java/org/deeplearning4j/glove/GloveRawSentenceExample.java).)
+An [example of Global Vectors (GLoVE) is here](https://github.com/deeplearning4j/dl4j-0.0.3.3-examples/blob/master/src/main/java/org/deeplearning4j/glove/GloveRawSentenceExample.java).)

 ###<a name="patent">Google's Word2vec Patent</a>